Is Sublimation Better Than Screen Printing?

 Quality of Prints

-Screen printing, however, excels in producing vibrant colors, especially on dark fabrics.
+In short sublimation is often praised for its photographic-quality prints, producing smooth, full-color spectrum outputs and screen printing, however, excels in producing vibrant colors, especially on dark fabrics.

 Durability of Prints